hyn0027/live-music-near-me/README.md

 2. Choose the date you want to search.
 3. Scroll down the page and click View All until all events are loaded.
 4. Right-click the page, choose Inspect, and copy the full HTML.
-5. Save the copied HTML here:
+5. Save the copied HTML to a file.

-    ```plain text
-    .asset/bandsintown.html
-    ```

 6. Create an OpenAI API key and add it to a `.env` file.
 See `.env.example` for the expected format.
     Running this tool may incur API costs.
 Keep your API key private and do not commit it to a public repository.
+To control your cost per run, use `--max-api-calls <number>`.
+You can review token usage report at `.asset/usage_report.json` after each run.
 7. Run the tool:

     ```bash
-    music-finder --area <your area, e.g. Pittsburgh, PA>
+    music-finder --path <path to your saved HTML> --area <your area, e.g. Pittsburgh, PA> --max-api-calls <number of max API call>
     ```

 8. Open the generated result: